 You can read the full indictment into Cumhuriyet journalists and executives here (in Turkish).

-Some of his columns are included in the indictment as evidence against him.
-The prosecutor accuses him of covertly criticizing actions taken against the Fethullahist Terrorist Organization (FETÖ/PDY)” — the name given to the Fethullah Gülen network by Turkish authorities, which they say was behind the 15 July coup attempt and of “attempting to lessen the impact of the fight against FETÖ/PDY and creating a bad reputation about it.”
-Engin is also accused of helping a terrorist organization as phone records show he was called by people who used ByLock, a messaging application allegedly used by the members of the Fethullah Gülen network, and that some of the people who had records of phone communication with him were being investigated in relation with FETÖ probes.
+Some of Engin’s columns are included in the indictment as evidence against him.
+The prosecutor accuses him of “covertly criticizing actions taken against the Fethullahist Terrorist Organization (FETÖ/PDY)” — the name given to the Fethullah Gülen network by Turkish authorities, which they say was behind the July 15 coup attempt and of “attempting to lessen the impact of the fight against FETÖ/PDY and creating a bad reputation about it.”
+Engin is also accused of “aiding a terrorist organization” as phone records show he was called by people who used ByLock, an encrypted messaging application allegedly used by the members of the Gülen network, and that some of the people who had records of phone communication with him were being investigated in relation with FETÖ probes.
 Additionally, Aydın attended the Abant Platform meetings, organized by the Gülen-affiliated Foundation of Journalists and Writers.

-Engin, who testified on the fourth day of the hearing on July 27, said Akın Atalay and Bülent Utku, two Cumhuriyet Foundation executives who had testified before him, had given ample response to the indictment.
+Engin, who gave his statement before the court on the fourth day of the hearing on July 27, said Akın Atalay and Bülent Utku, two Cumhuriyet Foundation executives who had testified before him, had given ample response to the indictment.
 “I also find no meaning in making any statements about nine of my articles that were included in the indictment as if they are elements of crime which were never investigated by prosecutors before the expiration of statute of limitations on time,” he said.
-His finishing words were: “It is causing me shame in the name of law and pain for my country that I and my friends were put on the defense stand with such an indictment.”
+His concluding words were: “It is causing me shame in the name of law and pain for my country that I and my friends were put on the defense stand with such an indictment.”

-In its interim decision on July 28, the court ruled for the release of seven of those in prison pending the completion of the trial, while ruling that four other Cumhuriyet journalists and another defendant should continue to remain in jail.
+In its interim decision on July 28, the court ruled for the release of seven of the suspects in detention on remand pending the completion of the trial, while ruling that four other Cumhuriyet journalists and another defendant should continue to remain in jail.

 The second hearing of the trial was held on September 11, 2017, at the courtroom inside the Silivri Prison premises.
 A detailed report about the hearing, in which no new release decisions were rendered, can be reached here.

-The third hearing was held on September 25 at the Çağlayan courthouse.
-Three suspects delivered defense statements during the hearing, in which Cumhuriyet columnist Kadri Gürsel was released pending judgment.
+The third hearing was held on September 25 at the Istanbul Courthouse in Çağlayan.
+Three suspects delivered defense statements during the hearing, in which Cumhuriyet columnist Kadri Gürsel was released pending trial.